stepsk1/Lines-Color-Matching-Puzzle-Game/README.md

-#  Lines Color Matching Puzzle Game
+# Mini Game "Lines"

- Welcome to Lines, a captivating color-matching puzzle game developed in C#.
-Connect 5+ balls of the same color horizontally, vertically, or diagonally to score points and compete locally.
-This project, born as a university exercise, showcases programming prowess with features like dynamic database decisions using the Factory Pattern, seamless connections via the Singleton Pattern, and strategic pathfinding through an efficient BFS algorithm.
-The game offers an immersive experience with a clock for precise timing, subtle sound effects, and a polished design with fresh colors.
-Explore the code, challenge yourself, and immortalize your high scores in the database.
+Developed a C# mini-game where players connect 5+ balls of the same color to score points and compete locally.
+Implemented Factory and Singleton patterns to ensure robust database interactions and seamless connections.
+Utilized BFS algorithm for pathfinding, integrated a clock for strategic gameplay, and added subtle sound effects for an immersive experience.

+Technologies: C#, SQL, Factory Pattern, Singleton Pattern, BFS Algorithm, GitHub